Danielku15/SlickGrid-wiki/Options.md

-These are the config options that are used in the examples outlined here.
+These are the config options that are used in the examples provided.

 ## Booleans:
 * asyncEditorLoading